You may have heard the term dry needling or read about how it can reduce pain. But what exactly is dry needling, and how does it work?

 Dry needling can help patients with many different medical conditions and diagnoses.
 Dry needling works to relieve:

-• Many specific forms of musculoskeletal pain (in the neck, back, or shoulders for example)
+- Many specific forms of musculoskeletal pain (in the neck, back, or shoulders for example)

-• Myofascial pain syndrome and headaches
+- Myofascial pain syndrome and headaches

-• Movement impairments, sports injury, tendon or muscle strains, or spasms
+- Movement impairments, sports injury, tendon or muscle strains, or spasms

-• Sciatica, osteoarthritis, or other nerve and joint-related issues
+- Sciatica, osteoarthritis, or other nerve and joint-related issues

-Dry needling is not recommended for patients who are fearful of needles, those who are elderly and frail, or who are unable or unwilling to give consent for any reason.
-People with a high infection risk or a history of abnormal bleeding or cellulitis should also avoid dry needling.
+Dry needling is not recommended for patients who are fearful of needles, elderly and frail patients, or those who are unable or unwilling to give consent for any reason.

 Your physical therapist will work with you to determine whether dry-needling therapies are appropriate for your body and whatever conditions you may be experiencing.

-Treatment Techniques of Dry Needling
+Treatment Techniques and What to Expect During Dry Needling

-They will carefully feel your muscles to locate any areas of pain or tightness before inserting a clean dry needle into your skin.
+They will carefully feel your muscles to locate any areas of pain or tightness before inserting a clean, dry needle into your skin.
 Physical therapists use needle palpation to identify different tissues with the tip of each solid filament needle to identify appropriate treatment areas.

 Techniques for trigger point dry needling